fvanzee/fvanzee.github.io/wwwroot/blogs/a_blazor_webassembly_static_site_on_github_pages.md

 I simply went for the default Dark Theme, and changed the loading bar animation.

-You can find CSS for loading bars on [freefrontend.com](https://freefrontend.com/css-progress-bars/) if you don't want to bother creating your own like me.
+You can find CSS for loading bars on [freefrontend.com](https://freefrontend.com/css-progress-bars/) if you don't want to bother creating your own.

 ```razor
 @* MainLayout.razor *@